CATEGORY: Best practiceEmail marketing

 Your deliverability is also affected by the behaviours of your message recipients

-The other thing that you can do is to ask your recipients to whitelist your email address, find out more on how to do that here.
+The other thing that you can do is to ask your recipients to add your email address to an allowlist (formerly known as whitelist).

 In short, a hard bounce is permanent and a soft bounce is temporary but for a more detailed explanation, take a look at our dedicated article.